Last updated 1 May 2019

 In Queensland, a number of organisations are approved under the Family Law Act as marriage counsellors (see Contact Points).

-When, at the time of filing an application for dissolution, the parties have been married for less than two years, the application must include a certificate signed by a counsellor to show that the parties have considered reconciliation (see Divorce within two years of marriage above).
+If parties have been married for less than two years at the time of filing an application for dissolution, the application must include a certificate signed by a counsellor to show that the parties have considered reconciliation (see Divorce within two years of marriage above).